Acer Monitor not Turning on? (Here’s 100% Fixes)

 Graphics card is responsible for sending signals to the monitor, and if it encounters any issue, monitor won’t receive any signal, resulting in a black screen.

-If you have an integrated graphics card, plug into that and update its drivers.
+If you have a built-in graphics card, connect to it and update its drivers.

 For laptops, use the screen and update both the chipset and graphics drivers.